Evaluating Your Primary Care Physician

 Your primary care doctor is your health quarterback.
 Think back.
 How did you choose him or her?
 Did you end up with your doctor by luck (or un-luck) of the draw?
-More importantly, are you happy with your current situation?
+More importantly, are you happy with your current situation have you thought about evaluating your primary care physician?

 If you’re thinking, C’mon, it doesn’t really matter, you’re mistaken.
 Could you imagine a coach of a winning team thinking his quarterback doesn’t really matter?
 That’s a sure way to a losing season.
 How many losing seasons of health can you afford?